 - Disable the WS-Addressing functionality for the entire server by setting the following Java™ option:

-For more information, see the Disabling Web Services Addressing support topic in the WebSphere Application Server Information Center.
+For more information, see the Disabling Web Services Addressing support topic in the WebSphere Application Server product documentation.
 This approach affects the whole server and all the applications.
 You can use this option if you are sure that you are not using WS-Addressing functionality.
 You can also try this option as a test to verify that header disablement resolves the problem.

 - Use a more fine-grained option to disable the functionality per module or per bean, which is described in APAR PM23497.
 After obtaining this fix, you must also configure a file to indicate which modules and beans to target for disablement.
 The format for the entries in the configuration file for WebSphere Process Server applications is similar to the following text: